ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen4/universal/guides/script_weather.md

 The `AdrsValueSet` value you want to change depends on the game and region.
 It uses absolute offsets within the RAM, so if you have changed the arm9's length you may need to find it again.
 See [**Finding the Values**](#finding) for more information.

-For this tutorial there are a few offsets:
+For this tutorial there are a few offsets used:
 - USA Platinum uses `0x2042BF8`
 - USA Heartgold uses `0x20436D4`